 3.1: Introduction

-Imagine trying to string words together into a meaningful sentence without knowing the meaning of each word or its function (i.e., Is it a verb, a noun, or an adjective?).
-In a similar fashion, to appreciate how groups of cells work together in a meaningful way in the brain, we must first understand how individual cells in the brain function.
+Imagine trying to string words together into a meaningful sentence without knowing the meaning of each word or its function (i.e., Is it a verb, noun, or adjective?).
+Similarly, to appreciate how groups of cells work together in the brain, we must first understand how individual cells in the brain function.
 Much like words, brain cells, called neurons, have an underlying structure that provides the foundation for their functional purpose.
 Have you ever seen a neuron?
 Did you know that the basic structure of a neuron is the same whether it is from the brain of a rat or a human?
-How do the billions of neurons in our brain allow us to do all the things we enjoy, such as chatting with a friend, cheering on our favorite sports team, or laughing?
+How do the billions of neurons in our brain allow us to do all the things we enjoy, such as chatting with a friend, cheering on a sports team, or laughing?

 Drawing of the three layers of the Cajal cortex